blueOkiris/clonger/README.md

 #### Language Documentation Manager

 If you now click the Document button, you'll be taken to another view with two text areas.
-The top area will show real time formatting while the bottom area is another text input area.
+The top area will show formatting after pressing the "Update Format View" button while the bottom area is another text input area.

 This is the first view which has data that is saved to the .clong file.
-The plain text is saved, and the formatting is regenerated upon reopening the file.
+The plain text is saved.

 There are a few different types of data you can add to this view:
  - Unformatted text